H3rz3n/davinci-helper/README.md

 - Installing the necessary GPU drivers to make to correctly use your graphic card with DaVinci Resolve
 - Converting the video to make them work with DaVinci Resolve Free

-## What OSs are currently supported by the latest version :
+## What OSs are currently supported by the latest version
 Currently the app was tested on these OSs :
 - Fedora 41 - All spins
 - Fedora 40 - All spins
 - Nobara 40

-## What OSs are supported by an older version of the app:
+## What OSs are supported by an older version of the app
 Currently the app was tested on these OSs :
 - Fedora 39 - All spins - [Use V1.1.0](https://github.com/H3rz3n/davinci-helper/releases/tag/v1.1.0)
 - Fedora 38 - All spins - [Use V1.1.0](https://github.com/H3rz3n/davinci-helper/releases/tag/v1.1.0)
 - Nobara 39 - All spins - [Use V1.1.0](https://github.com/H3rz3n/davinci-helper/releases/tag/v1.1.0)
 - Nobara 39 - All spins - [Use V1.1.0](https://github.com/H3rz3n/davinci-helper/releases/tag/v1.1.0)

-## What version of DaVinci are currently supported :
+## What version of DaVinci are currently supported
 Currently the app support DaVinci Resolve 18.x.y and 19.x.x, both in the Free and Studio version.

-## What GPUs are currently supported ?
+## What GPUs are currently supported
 Currently are supported the following GPUs :
 - **Nvidia :** from `1xxx` series to `4xxx` series
 - **AMD :** from `5xxx` series to `7xxx`